 First, call your immigration attorney.
 If you do not have an immigration attorney, please see the list of potential resources at the end of these FAQs.

 Second, contact the OSU Office of International Services in the Division of International Programs at (541) 737-6310.
 OSU cannot provide you legal advice but can provide you with a list of available resources.

 Each student and employee is a valued member of our university community.
 OSU remains unwavering in its commitment to inclusive excellence, social justice, diversity of all kinds and the safety of all people.
 OSU is fully committed to support students’ pursuit of their education and faculty’s work in teaching and research.
-Student admissions, employee hiring and research assignment process has not changed in light of the Executive orders.
+Student admissions, employee hiring and research assignment process has not changed in light of the proclamations or executive orders.

-International students in the U.S who are eligible for research opportunities are not impacted by the executive order.
+International students in the U.S who are eligible for research opportunities are not impacted by the proclamation.
 Due to Export Administration Regulations (EAR), §734.2(b)(2)(ii) on Deemed Export, some research restrictions apply to foreign nationals.
 Students with specific cases of concern should contact the Office of Equal Opportunity and Access.
 Additional information on Export Administration Regulations is available from the OSU Research Office's Office of Research Integrity or the U.S. Department of Commerce Bureau of Industry and Security.

-Students with legal questions are strongly encouraged to seek prompt legal advice for their specific personal and family circumstances.
+Anyone with legal questions are strongly encouraged to seek prompt legal advice for their specific personal and family circumstances.
 Resources to find an immigration attorney include: